U.S. Liquidating Its Best Companies

 Of course there is the Committee on Foreign Investment in the United States (CFIUS), but it merely serves as a rubber stamp with no actual authority.
 CFIUS was created as an interagency committee to oversee national security implications of foreign investments into the U.S. economy, but it has only stopped one acquisition since its creation.

 We are selling out and no longer own or control our own country.
 We are forced now to live on imports while incurring massive debts that can only be repaid through the sale of our wealth producing companies and assets.
 Very soon we will not even be able to protect or support ourselves.

 Virtually all of our industries are available for sale to the highest bidder, even if that bidder resides in a country like China with a long history of cheating us in commercial competition.
 We have made almost no effort to restrain other countries from purchasing or bankrupting our industries.

 As we have become unable to produce enough for ourselves in America, we have outsourced our manufacturing to China, Japan and others.
-This is resignation; the realization that we are no longer competitive in the world and can no longer be a productive manufacturing nation.
+This realization that we are no longer competitive in the world and can no longer be a productive manufacturing nation feels like giving up.
 To add another nail to our manufacturing coffin, we send our political leaders to foreign countries to beg foreign manufacturers to produce in America (insource) so we can have labor jobs while they supply us with their technical expertise in their new factories that we help them build with subsides, tax abatements and other incentives—all at the expense of domestic manufacturers.

 America must wake up to the facts: we are losing our nation, our wealth and our jobs to foreign competition.
 If these trends are not reversed, our way of life may be lost forever.